Track Azure Databricks machine learning experiments with MLflow and Azure Machine Learning

 Clean up resources

-If you wish to keep your Azure Databricks workspace, but no longer need the Azure Machine Learning workspace, you can delete the Azure Machine Learning workspace.
+If you want to keep your Azure Databricks workspace, but no longer need the Azure Machine Learning workspace, you can delete the Azure Machine Learning workspace.
 This action results in unlinking your Azure Databricks workspace and the Azure Machine Learning workspace.

-3. Select Delete resource group.
+3. In the Overview page, select Delete resource group.